 The line "You're on your way to a smacked bottom." was improvised by Mike Myers after he got annoyed at one of the directors.
 He had also used this line a few years earlier, while playing his Austin Powers character in the popular music video of Madonna's song 'Beautiful Stranger'.

 The principal actors never met each other.
-All read their parts separately, with a reader feeding them the lines.
+They all read their parts separately, with a reader feeding them the lines.
 John Lithgow later admitted that, while he enjoyed playing Lord Farquaad, he was a little disappointed that he never actually worked directly with Mike Myers, Cameron Diaz, or Eddie Murphy.

 When the fairytale creatures arrive at Shrek's swamp, you can see Papa Bear comforting Baby Bear at a fire... later in Lord Farquaad's castle, as he watches Fiona on the mirror you see Mama Bear as a rug, skinned and laying on the floor.
 Her ultimate fate, however, seems to be OK: she re-appears in the Video/DVD Karaoke scene, dancing with Papa and Baby Bears.